solodon4/Mach7/README.md

 Known bugs and limitations
 --------------------------
+2014-09-16: Apparently I broke Visual C++ build when fixing Clang support.
+Working on it.

 The library is not yet suitable for multi-threaded environment.
 Lock-free version of vtbl-map is in the works.